alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ## Moving at the speed of thought: `vim` and `tmux`

 You can perform the above task in `vim` without ever taking your hands off the keyboard.
-You'll ~~break things~~ **build stable infra** faster by cutting the mouse out of your workflows (and obsessing over [`nvim` and `tmux` configs](https://github.com/alichtman/dotfiles)).
+You'll ~~break things~~ **build stable infra** faster by learning CLI / modal-editing workflows (and obsessing over [`nvim` and `tmux` configs](https://github.com/alichtman/dotfiles)).
 {: .notice--info}

 ![break things faster](/assets/images/move-fast.webp)

 > Image attributed to Facebook [here](https://medium.com/swlh/move-fast-and-break-things-is-not-dead-8260b0718d90)

-The thing holding me back is certainly not the speed at which I can operate my computer.
-If only it were as easy to type _things that are better_ as is to to type _them faster_. :)
+What slows me down is definitely not the speed at which I can operate my computer.
+If only it were as straightforward to type _things that are better_ as it is to _type things faster_. :)

 ### `vim` Workflow